-While not as old as Vulcan in human history, Wayland’s legend survives throughout Europe, and the products of his forge were central to heroic traditions of many peoples and kingdoms since the days of the first Viking longboats.
+While not as old as Vulcan in human history, Wayland’s legend survives throughout Europe, and the products of his forge were central to heroic traditions of many peoples and kingdoms long before the days of the Viking longboats.

-He is credited in Norse, Germanic, and Anglo-saxon legends and literature with forging magical objects of great renown, including rings of power, the impenetrable coat of ring mail worn by Beowulf during his epic battle with Grendel, the magical sword named Gram that Sigurd used to slay the dragon Fafnir, and even King Arthur’s sword Excalibur.
-Not just scribblers, but even Alfred the Great, king of the Anglo-Saxons c.886~899 on the island that would later become England, wrote of him.
+He is credited in Norse, Germanic, and Anglo-saxon legends and literature with forging magical objects of great renown, including rings of power (no, Professor Tolkien didn’t invent the concept), the impenetrable coat of ring mail worn by Beowulf during his epic battle with Grendel, the magical sword named Gram that Sigurd used to slay the dragon Fafnir, and even King Arthur’s sword Excalibur.
+Not just scribblers, but even Alfred the Great, king of the Anglo-Saxons (c.886~899AD) on the island that would later become England, wrote of him.

 Wayland’s influence in modern times is not insignificant.
-For example, Leonardo Da Vinci’s fascination with flying machines was probably stimulated by the legends of Wayland building and using a winged contraption to escape slavery.
-And unlike Daedalu’s deadly device in Greek legend, Wayland’s didn’t melt.
+For example, Leonardo Da Vinci’s fascination with flying machines was probably stimulated by the legends of Wayland building and using a winged contraption to escape his slavery.
+And unlike Daedalus’s deadly device in Greek legend, Wayland’s glue didn’t melt.

 The legends of Wayland the Smith were once deadly serious matters.

 In a lighter vein, the writings of J.R.R.
-Tolkein, the author of the most popular works of written fiction in human history (no kidding), were influenced by these legends.
+Tolkien, the author of the most popular works of written fiction in human history (no kidding), were influenced by these same legends.